Why Kids Enjoy Animal Sounds so Much?

-And if you have ever watched a baby’s reaction to animal sounds like these, you’ll often notice that they will react with a smile or a laugh.
-But have you ever wondered why babies and toddlers love animal sounds and animal noises so much?
-Well we have – and today we’re going to share our knowledge with you.
+If you have ever watched a baby’s reaction to animal sounds like these, they will often react with a smile or a laugh.
+But, have you ever wondered why babies and toddlers love animal sounds and animal noises so much?
+Well we have – and today we’re going to share our findings with you.

 First, let’s talk about how babies progress from sounds to words.
-First off, it’s important to remember that speech and sound development is a progressive process.
-Before your baby can learn to form words, they first learn to form sounds.
+It’s important to remember that speech and sound development is a progressive process.
+Babies start by learning to form sounds, and then learning to form words.

-Of course, the first sound that a baby ever makes is a cry.
-Because babies can’t talk out of the womb, they use crying as a way to let you know that something is wrong – they need a diaper change, they’re hungry, they’re tired, and so on and so forth.
+Of course, babies first sound ever is to cry.
+Since they can’t talk when they’re born, they use crying as a way to let you know that something is wrong – they need a diaper change, they’re hungry, tired, and so forth.
 Crying is not a learned sound, but an instinctual one.

-But just because babies can’t speak yet doesn’t mean that they aren’t listening.
+Just because babies can’t speak yet, doesn’t mean that they aren’t listening.
 From day one babies learn to associate sounds with their sources.
-They know the difference between mommy’s voice and daddy’s voice, and can distinguish that barking is coming from the dog.
+They know the difference between mommy’s voice and daddy’s voice, and can tell that barking comes from the dog.

 Pretty soon your baby will start to try to mimic your words.
-Of course, they won’t be successful at first, but they will be able to use their tongue, lips, and mouth to start gurgling and making “oo”, “ah”, and cooing sounds.
-By two months of age your baby can associate different sounds with lip movements (even though they may not be able to make the sounds yet themselves).
+They won’t be successful at first, but they will be able to use their tongue, lips, and mouth to start gurgling and making “oo,” “ah,” and cooing sounds.
+By two months, your baby can associate different sounds with lip movements (even though they may not be able to make the sounds yet themselves).

-By 4 – 6 months the babbling stage begins.
-This is the stage where your baby is trying to talk, but doesn’t quite have the mouth formations down yet to form words.
-With that being said, their first words should follow shortly and by 12 months of age your baby may be saying simple words like “mama” or “dada”.
-At the same time they will be continuing to imitate sounds, and as time progresses they will learn to start forming more and more words.
+By 4 – 6 months, the babbling stage begins.
+This is when your baby tries to talk, but doesn’t quite have the mouth formations down yet to form words.
+Then, their first words should follow shortly, and by 12 months your baby may be saying simple words like “mama” or “dada.”
+At the same time, they will continue imitating sounds, and as time passes they will learn to start forming more and more words.